near-mezze/lottery/README.md

 ## The file system

-Please note that boilerplate project configuration files have been ommitted from the following lists for simplicity.
+Please note that boilerplate project configuration files have been omitted from the following lists for simplicity.

 ### Contracts and Unit Tests